 Auto insurance can include collision and comprehensive coverage.
 Collision pays for the damage to your vehicle if you hit a tree, wall, fence, guardrail or another vehicle.
 Comprehensive pays for damage to your vehicle from anything other than a collision, such as theft, hail, wind, fire, animals and floods.

 Both comprehensive and collision coverage come with a deductible.
 All states mandate that you have liability protection, but comprehensive and collision are optional.
 If you finance your vehicle, your lender usually will require that you have both coverages.
 If you paid cash and opt out of comprehensive and collision coverage, you’ll have to pay out of pocket if your vehicle is stolen, damaged or if you have an accident.

 Your NEA member benefits can help you save

 As an NEA member, you have access to benefits to help you buy and insure your new vehicle:

 The NEA Auto Buying Program lets you see what other car buyers have paid, plus get member pricing through Certified Dealers.

-The NEA Auto & Home Insurance Program offers low rates, budget-friendly perks and special treatment to NEA members.
+The NEA Auto & Home Insurance Program offers coverage options and packages to help you get the insurance you need.